Hindu Shahis: Samantadeva

-Samanta

-Al-Biruni notes that Samanta was the successor of Kallar and may have been his son, but their genealogical relationship is left undescribed.
-Like in the case of Kallar, there is a total lack of information on his rule or even his actual name and he seems to have replicated the Turk Shahi system of producing no name on their coinage.
-The Samanta series prototype was followed by all future Hindu Shahi rulers and even the Muslim Ghaznavids, who succeeded the Hindu Shahis.
+Al-Biruni notes that Sāmand, or Samantadeva as known from his extensive coinage, was the successor of Kallar, and may have been his son as was the case with most Hindu Shahi successions, but their genealogical relationship is left undescribed.
+Nothing else is known about his rule, and he seems to have replicated the Turk Shahi system of producing no name on their coinage.
+The Samantadeva series prototype was followed by all future Hindu Shahi rulers and even the Muslim Ghaznavids, who succeeded Hindu Shahis, based on which Rahman suggests that he was probably viewed as a model ruler by his successors.
+Noémie Verdon, who identifies him with Lalliya, dates his reign to be from c.
+870 to c.
+902, while Rahman who helds both individuals to be separate, dates end of his rule around 870, followed by Lalliya.

 Loss of Kabul

 In 870 CE, Ya'qub ibn al-Layth, the founder of the recently formed Saffarid dynasty marched onto Kabul.
-According to the Tarikh-i Sistan, the Saffarids had come into conflict with the zunbil dynasty based in modern day Ghazni and after having defeated them, a son of the Zunbils had fled into the area corresponding to Kabul resulting in Yaqub's invasion.
-It has been attested to by numerous sources that Ya'qub had brought forth idols and elephants to the Abbasid Caliph Al-Mu'tamid from Kabul however it not clear whether this is indicative of the city or of the Kabul valley, though according to Rehman the latter was most probable.
-The Rawżat aṣ-ṣafāʾ states that the ruler of Kabul was made prisoner though it is not clear whether this was Samanta.
-The region was in Saffarid control until 878 CE before being recaptured by Lalliya, the successor to Samanta.
+According to the Tarikh-i Sistan, the Saffarids had come into conflict with the Zunbil dynasty based in modern day Ghazni and after having defeated them, a son of the Zunbils had fled into the area corresponding to Kabul resulting in Yaqub's invasion.
+It has been attested to by several Muslim sources that Ya'qub had brought forth idols and elephants to the Abbasid Caliph al-Mu'tamid from Kabul, however, it not clear whether this is indicative of the city or of the Kabul Valley, though according to Rehman the latter was most probable.
+The Rawżat aṣ-ṣafāʾ states that the ruler of Kabul was made prisoner, which would be Sāmantadeva in this case, although it is unknown what happened to him following the capture.
+The region was in Saffarid control until 878 CE before being recaptured by Lalliya, the successor to Samantadeva.

-Statue of Yaqub bin Laith al-Saffar (Zabol, Iran), conqueror of the Kabul capital of the Hindu Shahis in 870 CE, and coinage of the Saffarid Governor of Kabul after the capture of the city, issued around 870 CE in Kabul on the Hindu Shahi model.
-Abbasid dirham weight standard.
-Obverse: Recumbent bull with Nagari legend (Śrī Khūdarayakah, "The fortunate small Raja"), trisula mark on the hump of the bull.
-Reverse: horseman with (ma) in Nagari to left, عدل (’adl, "Justice") in Arabic to right.